bysnupy/blog/kubernetes/k8s__tips_for_build_deploy_eng.md

 # How to keep build and deployment stable performance on OpenShift ?

-In this article, I will introduce some helpful common tips to manage reliably build and deployment on OpenShift.
-If you have been experienced sudden performance degradation of build and deployment on OpenShift, it may be helpful to troubleshoot your cluster.
-We start to review whole processes from build to deployment, and then cover each process for more details.
-Basically OpenShift 4.2(Kubernetes 1.14) is based on here.
+In this article, I will introduce some helpful, common tips to manage reliable builds and deployments on OpenShift.
+If you have experienced a sudden performance degradation for builds and deployments on OpenShift, it may be helpful to troubleshoot your cluster.
+We start by reviewing the whole processes from build to deployment, and then cover each aspect in more detail.
+We will use OpenShift 4.2 (Kubernetes 1.14) for this purpose.
-Processes from build to deployment

-When CI/CD or user triggers the build for a Pod deployment, the processes will proceed like the following image that is simplified for readability.
+When a CI/CD process or a user triggers the build for a pod deployment, the processes will proceed as shown in the following image, which is simplified for readability.

 ![build_deploy_process](https://github.com/bysnupy/blog/blob/master/kubernetes/build_deploy_performance.png)

-As you can see, all parts are not controlled over by only Kubernetes, usually main processes for build and deployment depend on own configuration and external dependencies in the systems.
-We can split into each process by what component have responsibility to manage as follows.
+As you can see, Kubernetes does not control all of the processes, but the main processes for build and deployment depend on the user’s application build configuration and dependencies on external systems.
+We can split out each process by which component has responsibility to manage things as follows.

 Responsibility|Component
 -|-